qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 **You are encouraged to read it fully as it will very likely answer most of your questions you'll have along the way.**

 ![image](https://github.com/user-attachments/assets/ef9a4788-260d-4640-8cb5-208ebfb9c259)

+## I've followed your guide, but the automatic Z height detection is WAY off!

+The above configuration guide is primarly intended for use with the stock Qidi configs, or a lightly modified version of them.
+It assumed you are using the `KAMP/Line_Purge.cfg` and `KAMP/Adapative_Meshing.cfg` macros.

+If you are trying to call native Klipper `BED_MESH_CALIBRATE` without using the `KAMP/Adapative_Meshing.cfg` then it is almost guaranteed that the bed meshing will require dramatically different offset adjustments.
+I'm in the process of figuring out why this is, but until I or someone else figures it out, please use the stock KAMP meshing macros.

 ## I've configured everything using the guide, but my first layers still aren't perfect